How to Leave and Recover From A Cult

 This is the person who has been marked, shunned and ex-communicated for various reasons.
 He has been removed from the group and is no longer wanted as a member.
 The Rejected is either perceived as:

-• corruptive / toxic to other indoctrinated members,
+b) corruptive / toxic to other indoctrinated members;

-• a threat to leadership or to the cultic system;
+c) a threat towards exposing leadership or to the cultic system;

-• utterly useless to the agenda or the group.
+d) utterly useless to the overall agenda of the group.